What is wheezing?

 - Antigen, antibody or microfilariae tests: Heartworm larvae or antibodies.

 - Skin patch test: This involves introducing common allergens to the cat’s skin via small needles.
-The area is then checked for signs of allergic reaction.
+The area is then checked for signs of an allergic reaction.

 - Complete blood count: This may reveal higher numbers of eosinophils (a type of white blood cell), which can suggest asthma or allergies.